CUG-EMI/EM3DANI/README.md

 ```jl
 (v1.0) pkg>
 ```
-To get back to the Julia REPL, press backspace or ^C.

 * **KrylovMethods.jl** is a *registered* Julia package, thus it can be added simply by typing `add KrylovMethods` from the **Pkg REPL**.
 However, the current registered version does not contain an implementation of **QMR** method.
 Therefore, we recommend to add our forked version by through a URL, which is like: